 The chemist then takes the NMR and mass spec samples to their appropriate machines to run analysis.
 The machines autosamplers should already have the relevant information of the batch and its samples, as these were sent by the main program via email.

 This process of setting up and measuring reagents took 3-4 hours for each set up.
 Synthesis, and sample preparation took the synthesis platform 50 hours.
 Mass spec, and NMR analysis took 1.5 and 6 hours respectively.
 Each batch required 5 hours of rinsing and washing.
 For each batch an average of 5 reactions failed, caused by evaporative loss.
-Furthermore, when the workflow programs were refactored a bug was introduced, causing 279 of these reaction to run NMR spectra with 8 scans rather than 64.
-This only leave out 120 reactions for safe data analysis.
+Furthermore, when the code of the workflow programs were refactored a bug was introduced, causing 279 of these reaction to run NMR spectra with only 8 scans rather than 64,thus only leave out 120 reactions for data analysis at the required standard for both NMR spectroscopy and MS spectrometry.
+However, all 399 experiments have suitable MS spectrometry data.
 Between runs, the NMR machine also had to be fixed.
 None the less, the setup of the workflow was designed to minimise human work effort.

 4.2.2.0 Set Up Decision Maker

-With the robotic set up fully in place, the reactions in the chemical space can be synthesised and their NMR and MS spectra taken.
-What is now required is the setup of the decision maker, which automatically determines if a reaction is successful or not based on NMR and MS alone.
-This requires a few steps: writing a decision maker programme, tuning MS peak picking parameters, manually classifying reactions, and tuning NMR peak picking parameters.
+The decision maker is in charge of automatically determines if a reaction is successful or not based on the NMR and MS data collecting without human intervention.
+The implementation of such decision maker required few steps: writing a decision maker programme, tuning MS peak picking parameters, manually classifying reactions, and tuning NMR peak picking parameters.

 4.2.2.1 Set Up Decision Maker Programme

 The heuristic decision maker was previously developed in the group, and has been adapted for this master’s project.
 It aims to mimic the human decision-making process when analysing a spectrum for reactivity.
-Hence, it contains domain knowledge in its heuristics.
+Hence, it contains domain knowledge as its heuristics are set by a human chemist with domain expertise.
 The logic of the decision maker is shown Figure 14.